North American oil producers slash output faster than OPEC skeptics expected

 During talks last month, some OPEC members raised concerns that nations like the United States and Canada couldn’t muster that magnitude of cuts from private companies without state mandates.

 That hasn’t turned out to be the case.
-Numerous producers in North America announced sizeable cuts, including ConocoPhillips , Exxon Mobil, Chevron Corp and Canada’s Cenovus Energy.
+Numerous producers in North America announced sizeable cuts, including ConocoPhillips (COP.N), Exxon Mobil (XOM.N), Chevron Corp (CVX.N) and Canada’s Cenovus Energy (CVE.TO).
 The United States and Canada, which produce more than 17 million barrels per day, have already cut output by about 10%, according to Reuters estimates.

 U.S. Energy Secretary Dan Brouillette said in April that the department expected U.S. production to drop by 2 to 3 million bpd by year-end.
 He and other U.S. officials said there was no need to mandate cuts because low prices would cause companies to shut production.
 Regulators in top oil states, including Texas and North Dakota, considered forced cuts, but none have limited production.